 When it comes to choosing the material from which a building's roof will be constructed, you have plenty of options.
 Some materials will suit your needs better than others however, and it's important to seriously consider your options.
-If you haven't considered composite or synthetic roofing materials, take a look at the following benefits, which make them a contender for your next roofing project.
+If you haven't considered synthetic or composite roofing materials, take a look at the following benefits, which make them a contender for your next roofing project.

 Replacing a roof is generally an expensive process that you don't want to undergo more often than necessary.
 As such, it is imperative that the material you select has a reputation for durability and can withstand the tests of time and the elements.
 Synthetic or composite roofing materials are stronger and longer-lasting than their all-natural counterparts because they're specifically engineered to outlast cedar, and possibly slate and other roofing materials.